-When the applicant is placed in Assessment Assignment, the CME or designated entity shall assist the applicant, when applicable, to initiate a Medicaid application by entering in basic demographic information by consent of the applicant after the approval of SRF.
+When the applicant is placed in Assessment Assignment, the designated entity shall assist the applicant, when applicable, to initiate an on-line Medicaid application by entering in basic demographic information by consent of the applicant after the approval of SRF.
 The county DSS is notified of the on-line application by the CME or designated entity using the DHB- 2193 form.

-The CME or designated entity shall follow up with DSS to ensure that the application is being processed during the service plan development phase of enrollment in the CAP/C waiver.
+The CME or designated entity shall follow up with DSS to ensure that the application is being processed during the service plan development phase.

-Coordination with Case Management Entity Upon the approval of initially approved SRF the CAP/C beneficiary is required to select a case management entity (CME) to assist with completion of the assessment and the development of the person-centered service plan.
+Coordination with Case Management Entity

+The CAP/C applicant shall select a case management entity upon the return of the consent form to assist with community planning and the development of the person-centered service plan.
+The selection of the CME must be completed immediately after the approval of the SRF.